dlcs/protagonist/docs/adr/0001-composite-handler-design.md

 - Potentially a heavyweight solution, Cantaloupe image server can be resource intensive.
-- Results in two image servers deployed within the DLCS - IIPImage and Cantaloupe - with signficant effort to remove IIPImage entirely.
+- Results in two image servers deployed within the DLCS - IIPImage and Cantaloupe - with significant effort to remove IIPImage entirely.
+- Vendor lock-in, requiring significant effort to migrate away from a specific image server implementation.

 ## Links